dlang/DIPs/docs/process-reviews.md

 When a postponed or abandoned DIP is revived, the DIP manager will consult with the new POC to determine if the DIP may continue the DIP process from the stage at which the label was applied, if it should move to an earlier stage, or if it should be completely rewritten and resubmitted as a new DIP.

 A DIP's status may be set to `Superseded` at any stage in the DIP process to indicate that the proposal was made obsolete, e.g. by the acceptance of an alternative proposal, the implementation of a feature similar to that proposed by the DIP, etc. Superseded DIPs may not be revived without the consent of the language maintainers.

+## The Ideal Process
+The following steps outline the process for the best-case scenario after a DIP is selected to leave Draft Review, in which the DIP does not require significant revision and no extra Community Review rounds are required.

+* the DIP enters Community Review in the first week of Month A.
+* after Community Review, the DIP author will have four weeks to complete any required revisions.
+* in the third week of Month B, the Final Review begins.
+* after Final Review, no revisions are required after the Final Review is complete and no other DIP is under active consideration, so the DIP may immediately move into Formal Assessment.
+* the language maintainers have enough information to render a verdict on the DIP within 30 days.

+So in the best-case scenario, a DIP will require two - three months to go from Community Review to acceptance or rejection.
+The DIP manager will strive to keep the process as short as possible, but it should be expected that the best-case scenario will be rare and a period of four or five months will be more common.

 [DIP Repository]: https://github.com/dlang/DIPs
 [D Forums]: https://forum.dlang.org/